Deepak-patel-here/Portfolio-App/README.md

 ## Contact

-You can reach the creator of this app at [Deepak Patel]((https://www.linkedin.com/in/deepak-patel-555671282/)).
+You can reach the creator of this app at [Deepak Patel]([https://www.linkedin.com/in/deepak-patel-555671282/]).

 ##Demo Video

 you can take a look of the demo video of this portfolio app ([https://drive.google.com/file/d/1S0D_8XsWgkBVKt3VcLjERcZwK7YQvM6Y/view?usp=sharing])

+## APK

+You can download the apk of my app by follow this link : ([https://drive.google.com/file/d/1ZqgRlEucP0MFxBB5XNlARiKtcudV7YyL/view?usp=sharing])